 Labour tends to speed up as it progresses.
-It normally takes far less time for the cervix to dilate its second five centimetres, compared to its first five.
-Most women cope best with this stage of labour if they feel free to move into whatever position feels best.
+It normally takes far less time for the cervix to dilate its second five cms, compared to its first five.
+Most women cope best with this stage of labour, if they feel free to move into whatever position feels best.
 These may include:

-- resting on all fours ...and anything else that helps - different positions may work better for you at different times.
+- Resting on all fours or anything else that helps - different positions may work better for you at different times.

 Monitoring your baby’s heart…

-- During labour, a fetal monitoring keeps a close watch on your baby's health by measuring its heart rate.
+- During labour, a foetal monitoring keeps a close watch on your baby's health by measuring its heart rate.

 - The nurse or doctor may use a Pinard stethoscope, which looks like a sort of ear trumpet.
 They’ll place it against your abdomen and listen to the baby's heart.

-- You may be linked to an electronic fetal monitor which picks up and displays the baby's heart rate as a number on a screen.
+- You may be linked to an electronic foetal monitor which picks up and displays the baby's heart rate as a number on a screen.

 - Alternatively, a small electrode, clipped onto the baby's scalp picks up the heartbeat, and the result is transmitted to the machine.
 This form of monitoring can be continuous.